Reversible Poisson-Kirchhoff Systems: Perspectives

 \section{Perspectives}

-In this first paper on the subject, we defined the so-called Poisson-Kirchhoff model with the goal of constructing systems of vertical and horizontal broken weighted lines with a Markovian reversible dynamic that preserves Kirchhoff's node law.
+In this paper we defined the Poisson-Kirchhoff model as a system of vertical and horizontal broken weighted lines with a Markovian reversible dynamic that preserves Kirchhoff's node law.
 In doing so, we made several assumptions, some of which could be relaxed, yet might still lead to tractable (and still reversible) dynamics.
 For instance one could look at:

-\begin{itemize} \item Models where the distribution of intensities on crossing events depends on the value of the two entries and not only through their sums.
-We know that, relaxing this condition, we would recover the first model of~\cite{BEGG16} as explained in Section~\ref{sec:LPP}. \item Models whose lines are not vertical and horizontal anymore, but can instead make an angle (between $[-\pi/4,3\pi/4]$) with the $x$-axis. \item Models where the measures $\nu_V$ and $\nu_H$ may have infinite mass.
-Relaxing the finite mass assumption should make it be possible to construct systems which are self similar, i.e.\ invariant by re-scaling of both space and intensities simultaneously.
-Such models will be obtained by choosing $g_V$ and $g_H$ of the form $s \mapsto s^{-\alpha}$. \item Models that do not preserve the Kirchhoff's node law!
-This would make it possible to extend the notion of weight, and make it live on any Polish space. \end{itemize}
+\begin{itemize} \item Models where the distribution of weights on crossing events depends on the value of the two entries and not only through their sums.
+By relaxing this condition, we would recover the first model of~\cite{BEGG16} as explained in Section~\ref{sec:LPP}. \item Models where the measures $\nu_V$ and $\nu_H$ may have infinite mass.
+Relaxing the finite mass assumption should make it be possible to construct systems which are self similar, i.e.\ invariant by re-scaling of both space and weights simultaneously.
+Such models will be obtained by choosing $g_V$ and $g_H$ of the form $s \mapsto s^{-\alpha}$. \item More generally, one could consider models whose lines are not vertical and horizontal anymore, but can instead make an angle with the axis.
+A trivial example, with deterministic dynamics, is the Crofton model also called Poisson Line Process~\cite{Crofton1868}. \end{itemize}

-Finally, let us mention that the Crofton model (or Poisson Line Process)~\cite{Crofton1868} is obviously a (trivial) model with angle.
-We conjecture, that the Poisson-Voronoi tessellation can also be seen as a model with angle which does not preserve the Kirchhoff's node law.
+Finally, another important question is that of the fluctuations of the potential for these models.
+For now, it is only known that the Hammersley processes belong to the KPZ family class and have fluctuations of order $n^{1/3}$~\cite{CG05,CG06}.
+On the other hand, it can be proved that Model~\ref{ex:PoiPoi} of Table~\ref{tab:examples} has Gaussian fluctuations as mentioned in Section~\ref{sec:GPM}.
+We believe that these are the only two regimes of fluctuations and that the type of fluctuations depends on the support of $\nu_V$ and $\nu_H$.
+We conjecture that if the supports of both $\nu_V$ and $\nu_H$ are respectively included, either in $\RR_+$ and $\RR_-$, or in $\RR_-$ and $\RR_+$, then the fluctuations should be Tracy-Widom but Gaussian otherwise.